conchyliculture/Touitr/README.md

  * Can share a link to a specific post
  * Resolves all the silly `t.co` links
  * Has a working search bar
+ * Only show the timeline of your post, RT, replies, all one one place

 ![screenshot of the output](screenshot.jpg)